 Grim and Tucker initiated this work with a series of conferences on religion and ecology from 1996-1998 at Harvard’s Center for the Study of World Religions.
 Over 800 environmentalists and international scholars of the world’s religions participated.
 Ten volumes resulted that were published by Harvard.
 A concluding series of conferences were held at Harvard including one on world religions and animals (published by Columbia University Press), one on the ecological imagination with Orion magazine, one on world religions and climate change published by Daedalus.

 Twenty years ago religion and ecology was neither a field of study nor a force for transformation.
 Over the past two decades a new field of study has emerged within academia with courses being taught at colleges and high schools across North America and in some universities in Europe.
-Canada and Europe now have their own Forums and Australia is planning one.
+Canada, Europe, and Australia now have their own Forums.
 Moreover, a new force of religious environmentalism is growing in churches, synagogues, temples, and mosques around the world.
 Now every major religion has statements on the importance of ecological protection and hundreds of grassroots projects have emerged.
 The Forum on Religion and Ecology has played an active role in these developments.

 Major accomplishments of the Forum over the past twenty years: